I’ve never talked to anyone. I’m used to handling things on my own. Aren’t people who go to therapy weak?

 I am so glad you are dedicated to getting the most out of your sessions.
 Your active participation and dedication is crucial to your success.
 After all, we only see each other for a session a week.
 It’s the work you do outside of our sessions that will really help you see your personal growth and development.

-How much your particular plan covers depends on several factors, like if you a deductible, whether the service is in-network or out-of-network.
+How much your particular plan covers depends on several factors, like high deductible, and whether the service is in-network or out-of-network.
+You need to contact your insurance company directly.

-Blue Cross Blue Shield and the provider have a contracted rated, that is the amount the provider will e reimbursed, regardless of the amount the client pays.
+The insurance companies and the provider have a contracted rate, that is the amount the provider will be reimbursed, regardless of the amount the client pays.

 There are two key two terms that determine your payment amount per therapy session.